grisottom/ansible-docker-rh/README.md

       - ansible-net
 ```

-Notice that web-host runs **privileged**, because running ssh-server on port 80 can only be done by a privileged user.
+Notice that web-host runs **privileged**, because running ssh-server on default port (22) can only be done by a privileged user.

 When we run this with ```docker-compose up```,
 - the image ```target_host``` is build from ```Dockerfile``` in ```/base_host``` subfolder,